-Peer Connections is located in Room 600 in the Student Services Center.
+Peer Connections is located in Room 600 in the Student Services Center and in Clark Hall.
 It is designed to assist students in the development of their full academic potential and to motivate them to become self-directed learners.
 The center provides support services, such as skills assessment, individual or group tutorials, subject advising, learning assistance, summer academic preparation and basic skills development.